 A short taxi ride from Samaipata will get you to paradise in Bolivia’s jungles.
 Las Cuevas waterfalls sit tucked away just off the road that connects Samaipata and Santa Cruz De La Sierra.
 The hike to all three waterfalls is not long or strenuous, making for a relaxing day hanging out in the jungle and swimming in the pools below the waterfalls.

 Though this gem lies outside of town, it is quite the popular spot for locals on the weekends, so we recommend visiting during the week.
 It costs only 15 Bolivanos per person to get in the park, and there are even camp spots if you want to spend the night in the jungle.
 This was one of our favorite things to do in Samaipata and is worth the stop even for just a couple hours.

 3. Wander the Town: Shop, Eat, Drink

-Samaipata is small, but the variety of Bolivians and European immigrants that have settled here has created a town of cultural diversity.
+Samaipata is small, but the locals along with European immigrants that have settled here have created a pretty diverse town.
 Here, you’ll find restaurants that offer not only typical Bolivian cuisine, but also gyros, pizza, burgers, western vegan dishes, and other international foods.
 The town doesn’t have a wild night scene like La Paz or Santa Cruz, but tourists and locals gather at some of the few bars and cafes, making going out a fun way to meet people from around the world.

 There are not many shops and markets in Samaipata due to the fact that the town is quite small and still off the typical tourist path.
 However, the local market is a great spot to pick up cheap veggies, breads, and tasty goods from the food carts that line the streets.
 There are also a few shops for souvenir shopping, many of which are part of tour operator offices.

 For more on Samaipata, check out our city guide.